fairfieldt/teleprompt/README.md

     teleprompt --message "I need to create a git branch. should I call it feat/foo or feat/bar?"
     #... teleprompt sends the message and then blocks until I respond. then the response is written to stdout, you can read it and continue!

+If you find yourself read to complete the task *without* any more questions, that's great too.
+Just use the teleprompt tool to let me know (and send me a nice descriptive completion message).
+I might send your a response for you to keep working on.

+Example:
+    teleprompt --message "I wrapped up the new webrtc feature.
+Tests are passing"

 AFK mode starts off.
 </afk-mode-rules>